dzekelid/groups/_listings/meetup/2-member-photo-post.md

       operationId: members
       parameters:
       - in: query
-        name: '*photo'
-        description: The photo, encoded as multipart/form-data
-        type: string
-      - in: query
         name: await
         description: If true, this ensures a response will not be returned until the upload is accessible